huddyyeo/high_freq_trading/README.md

 The results make sense.
 The result say that a low volume in Category 1 does not conclusively tell us whether momentum or mean reversion is occurring.
 Conversely, a very high volume shows that mean reversion is occurring.
 code: 1day_Volume_6split_MA_regression.ipynb

+Combining both signals, we split the data into 6 categories based on volume and 8 categories based on SMA and regress the 6x8=42 categories.

 To be continued.